bobgeorgethe3rd/freesewing/designs/dolmansleeve/README.md

 # @freesewing/dolmansleeve

-Dolman sleeves to be used in other designs
+Dolman Sleeve design to be used in other designs